christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 Note: If you want to create bounding boxes for other .ply files not in vrg_crop_gen check create_aabb.py

 ## 1.1.2 Aligning models (v.1.0.0)
-Using colmap model_aligner we are alingning the ground_truth and the estimated colmap scene
+Using colmap model_aligner we are aligning the ground_truth and the estimated colmap scene

 align_models.py <br>
 Arguments: <br>